AlexandrErohin/home-assistant-flightradar24/README.md

  - Exited area
  - Additional tracked
  - Most tracked flights (You may disable it via configuration)

+### <a id="device-tracker">Device Tracker</a>
+Track flights as device_tracker with flight information.
+To use it - you need to activate this feature in [Edit Configuration](edit-configuration).
+When it is enabled - this integration creates device_tracker for every additional tracked flight from `sensor.flightradar24_additional_tracked`.

+To create device_tracker for a flight:
+1. Add a flight to Additional tracked by flight number
+2. Use device_tracker `device_tracker.FLIGHT_NUMBER`.

 ### Configuration
  - Add to track